Doubanjiang: Production method

-The optimal process conditions for Doubanjiang are 56% water, 10% added salt, 40℃ fermentation temperature, and 40 hours of Qu starter-making time.
+The optimal process conditions for doubanjiang are 56% water, 10% added salt, 40°C fermentation temperature, and 40 hours of qu starter-making time.

 Others

 Doubanjiang may be produced at home with just soybeans, salt and spices.
 Normal home-made or factory-produced doubanjiang rarely has the long fermentation time that gives the Pixian version its character.

-Hongyou doubanjiang (Chinese: 红油豆瓣, doubanjiang in red chili oil) is sometimes confused with Pixian doubanjiang.
+Hongyou doubanjiang (Chinese: 红油豆瓣酱, doubanjiang in red chili oil) is sometimes confused with Pixian doubanjiang.
 Hongyou doubanjiang is not fermented, it usually contains extra spices, and the chili oil can be made from any chili variety.

-Binzhou (Binzhou, Shandong) watermelon doubanjiang (滨州西瓜豆瓣酱) is a non-spicy doubanjiang whose ingredients include soybeans, watermelon, flour, salt, etc. Binzhou watermelon Doubanjiang is often fermented, and processed without any chemical additives.
+Binzhou (Binzhou, Shandong) watermelon doubanjiang (滨州西瓜豆瓣酱) is a non-spicy doubanjiang whose ingredients include soybeans, watermelon, flour, salt, etc. Binzhou watermelon doubanjiang is often fermented, and processed without any chemical additives.

 Doubanjiang used outside of Sichuan is often not spicy.

-Storage method

-Doubanjiang is a fermented sauce.
-It is produced by microbial fermentation, and there is no guarantee that the microorganisms in it are completely inactivated when they are sold.
-Therefore, storing them at room temperature after opening is likely to accelerate the growth of microorganisms and make the condiments go bad.
-Doubanjiang is also high in fat.
-The fat in it may cause oxidation at room temperature.
-Condiments like doubanjiang should be kept well sealed in a glass container and refrigerated.

 Dishes

-Doubanjiang can used for many dishes, Pixian Doubanjiang is known as the "soul of Sichuan cuisine" reputation.
-Doubanjiang can be used to make Mapo tofu, Twice-cooked pork, Sichuan hot pot, Yuxiang shredded pork, Kung Pao chicken, Stir-fried pork, Shuizhu pork (water boiled pork), etc.
+Doubanjiang can be used for many dishes.
+Pixian doubanjiang is known as the "soul of Sichuan cuisine" by reputation.
+Doubanjiang can be used to make mapo tofu, twice-cooked pork, Sichuan hot pot, yuxiang shredded pork, Kung Pao chicken, stir-fried pork, shuizhu pork, and other dishes.